percona/portal-doc/docs/advisors/checks/postgresql-logging-recommendations.md

 ## Resolution

-Enabling the following logging parameters will help when troubleshooting database performance issues.
+Enabling of the following logging parameters helps when troubleshooting database performance issues.

 **Logging_collector**